-The Coaching Certificate is designed for the individual who is interested in working as a coach of sport and recreation.
+The Coaching Certific te is designed for the individual who is interested in working as a coach of sport and recreation.
 Students will use materials from and prepare for the national examination of the American Sports Education Program.
 Upon completion of the program, the student will be able to:

-- Define the roles and responsibilities of the coach; - Define his/her personal coaching philosophy and discuss how it influences coaching style;

-- Demonstrate effective teaching and communication skills as applied to coaching; - Identify and discuss cultural, social and psychological influences that influence athletes and methods to manage behavior on and off the field; - Explain and demonstrate assessments used to measure athletic ability and monitor athletic outcomes; - Demonstrate effective methods to teach technical and tactile skills;
+- Define the oles and responsibilities of the coach. - Define his/her personal coaching philosophy and discuss how it inflences coaching style. - Demonstrate effective teaching and communication skills as applied to coaching. - Identify and discuss cultural, social and psychological influen es that influen e athletes and methods to manage behavior on and off the fiel . - Explain and demonstrate assessments used to measure athletic ability and monitor athletic outcomes.

-- Develop a physical conditioning plan using a periodization model; - Outline a basic plan for sports nutrition and hydration and discuss the cost:benefit ratio of Ergogenic aids; - Identify areas of potential risk and outline methods to minimize liability and ensure wellbeing of the athletes including basic emergency care procedures.
+- Demonstrate effective methods to teach technical and tactile skills. - Develop a physical conditioning plan using a periodization model. - Outline a basic plan for sports nutrition and hydration and discuss the cost:benefit atio of Ergogenic aids. - Identify areas of potential risk and outline methods to minimize liability and ensure well-being of the athletes including basic emergency care procedures.

 COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE

-PROGRAM REQUIREMENTS
+10

 Standard First Aid and Personal Safety/CPR or Sports First Aid HFN 103 HFN 104 Students can not receive credit for both HFN 103 and HFN 104 1

 Fundamentals of Coaching HFN 110 3

 Coaching Sports Youth HFN 112 HFN 110 or instructor permission.
 3

 Physical Conditioning I HFN 180 1

 Physical Conditioning II HFN 181 1

 Physical Conditioning III HFN 182 1

-· PROGRAM ELECTIVES (Select two from the following) 6
+PROGRAM ELECTIVES (Select two from the following)

 Sociology of Sport SOC 240 SOC 110 3

 Psychology of Sport PSY 250 PSY 110 3

 Sport Law (Spring) SP0 211 3

 Topics in Sports HFN 111 3

 Total Credits 16